Adhesive Application

 How the drying time of aracite adhesives can be influenced

-Whether it's adhesives for big industry or those used in carpentry workshops, the time the object stays in the press or clamped in the clamps is very important.
+Whether it's adhesives for big industry or those used in carpentry workshops, the time the object sits in the press or clamped in the clamps is very important.
 It determines the entire production flow or the time in which an order can be delivered.
-That's why it's important to know what factors influence the reaction of adhesives and how to make the bonding as strong as possible.
-Although the generic term is 'air-bonded' or 'air-bonded' adhesives, the PVA adhesivesThey can be of several types and must be chosen according to the characteristics of the production, the existing equipment and the usual conditions in the factory or workshop.
+This is why it is important to know what factors influence the reaction of adhesives and how the bonding should be made to be as strong as possible.
+Although the generic term is aracite or PVA adhesives, they can be of several types and must be chosen according to the characteristics of the production, the existing equipment and the usual conditions in the factory or workshop.

 soldering time

-Factors influencing the reaction time of polyvinyl acrylic PVA adhesives
+Factors influencing the reaction time of PVA polyvinyl acrylic adhesives

 Soldering process

-Bonding is basically done in 3 stages:
+Bonding basically takes 3 steps:

-• application of adhesive and open phase,
+• adhesive application and open phase,

 • the reaction itself, when the elements are in the press (or clamped),

-• finalising the reaction.
+• finalizing the reaction.

 Special types of PVA adhesives